Chevrolet Silverado (first generation): 2003 refresh

 For 2003, the Chevrolet Silverado and GMC Sierra models received a mid-cycle refresh (the former known as the "cateye" design to the general public).
 All Silverados and Sierras received a revised front-end design, and Silverados received new tail lamps (excluding DRW models which continued to use the pre-facelift taillights), most models also received new wheel designs.
-The interior was also redesigned, with a new dashboard design that included a new instrument cluster with an optional enhanced Driver Information Center (DIC), and a new four-spoke steering wheel.
+The interior was also redesigned, with a new dashboard design that included a new instrument cluster with an optional enhanced Driver Information Center (DIC), and a new four-spoke steering wheel (in which it was adopted from the 2002 Trailblazer).
 New audio system options for 2003 included newly-available XM Satellite Radio capabilities, as well as a Bose premium audio system, and an integrated six-disc CD changer.
 All trucks also received new front seats with new upholstery designs and color schemes.
 Power adjustable brake and accelerator pedals were also newly available on select trims.
 New for 2003 was a Work Truck (WT or W/T) trim that was offered alongside the Base trim, and later became the new "base model" Silverado and Sierra.
 The Silverado 1500 lineup received a new "SS" trim that included the 6.0 L LQ9 Vortec V8 gasoline engine, while the LT model was divided into LT1, LT2, and LT3 trims.
 Other additions to the powertrain lineup for 2003 included a new E85-capable version of the 5.3 L Vortec V8 gasoline engine, which was available in states without California emissions standards.